 There are very limited treatments for coronavirus infections other than supportive treatment of symptoms such as fever, congestion, and discomfort.
 Common cold remedies such as over-the-counter medicines help improve comfort while the infection runs its course.
 There is no antiviral treatment for most coronavirus infections.
 Severe coronavirus infections may require hospitalization and intensive care support such as mechanical ventilation and blood pressure support.
 A new antiviral drug (remdesivir, also known as GS-5734) under investigation for treating Ebola virus has also been found to be effective against MERS-CoV and SARS-CoV, but it is still in development and not commercially available.
 There is no drug to treat this new Wuhan coronavirus 2019-nCoV.

 What Are Potential Complications of Coronavirus Infections?

-Complications of coronavirus are very rare except in the case of immune deficiency or a strain of coronavirus known to cause severe infection, like MERS-CoV, SARS-CoV, or Wuhan coronavirus (2019-nCoV).
+Complications of coronavirus are very rare except in the case of immune deficiency or a strain of coronavirus known to cause severe infection, like MERS-CoV, SARS-CoV, or Wuhan coronavirus (COVID-19, 2019-nCoV).
 Complications include viral pneumonia, which may lead to severe acute respiratory failure.
 In addition, widespread inflammation (sepsis, or systemic inflammatory response syndrome or SIRS) may lead to shock, kidney failure, and even death in some cases.